SuperNova76/TopCPToolKit/docs/settings/jets.md

 `generator`
 :   MC generator setup, for MC/MC SFs.
 The default is `"autoconfig"` (relies on the sample metadata).
 To override, a DSID string is expected, see [MC/MC Scale Factors using Top Samples](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/PmgTopProcesses#FTAG_MC_MC_Scale_Factors_using_T).

-`kinematicSelection`
-:   whether to run kinematic selection.
-The default is `True`.

 `noEffSF`
 :   disables the calculation of efficiencies and scale factors.
 Experimental! only useful to test a new WP for which scale factors are not available.
 The default is `False`.

-`minPt`
-:   minimum jet $p_\mathrm{T}$ used in the kinematic selection of jets.
-The default is 20 GeV for EMPFlow and EMTopo jets, or 10 GeV for VR-track jets.

 !!! success "Registers the following variables (all names preceded by the tagger + WP combination):"
     - `select`: the per-jet tagging decision (no systematics)